aws-samples/1click-hpc/docs/hpc-cluster-usage-guide.md

    1. you can create your venv, use pip install
    2. never use the /home dir to store the venv, or any data
    3. symlink your ~/.cache to some folder on fsx cause some packages will try to write temp data into the above and break item b
-   4. if you need to transfer data, do so from a compute node such as thissrun --partition=login --nodes=1 --ntasks-per-node=1 --cpus-per-task=2 --pty bash -i
+   4. if you need to transfer data, do so from a compute node such as this `srun --partition=login --nodes=1 --ntasks-per-node=1 --cpus-per-task=2 --pty bash -i`

 2. the only IDE allowed to connect is VS Studio